jacopok/lgwa-skyloc/results.md

 ## Possible LGWA targets

+LGWA will be extremely useful for lunar science, but here we'll focus on the astrophysics.

 The decihertz band is the "missing link" between the space- and ground-based interferometer bands [@seddaMissingLinkGravitationalwave2020].

-There are non-binary detection possibilities, such as stochastic backgrounds [@barishImpactMidbandGravitational2021], but we will focus on binaries.
+There are non-binary detection possibilities, such as stochastic backgrounds [@barishImpactMidbandGravitational2021] or continuous waves from pulsars [@harmsLunarGravitationalwaveAntenna2021], but we will focus on binaries.

 A decihertz observatory could:

 - Give early warning for BNS / BBH which merge in the LVC band (guaranteed!).